Deborahaina/interactive-dashboard-deb/README.md

 # interactive-dashboard-deb
-Bacteria by filterforge.com
+Data was derived  from Bacteria by filterforge.com

+Technologies Used
+Frontend- Javscript,HTML,CSS(Plotly)
+Backend- Python(Flask)
+Database -MySQL

 Step 1 - Plotly.js

-We are tasked to us se Plotly.js to build interactive charts for our dashboard.
+We are tasked to use Plotly.js to build interactive charts for our dashboard.

 1. Create a PIE chart that uses data from your samples route (/samples/<sample>) to display the top 10 samples.